godaddy/warehouse-models/README.md

 Column            | Type        | Summary
 ----------------- | ----------- | ------------
-fingerprint (pk)  | text        | The actual fingerprint of a file, like a md5 hash etc. build_id          | text        | The build_id associated with the build file url               | text        | CDN URL for the build_file create_date       | timestamp   | Time of creation
-env               | text        | What environment is this file built for locale            | text        | What locale was this file built for name              | text        | Name of a built file version           | text        | Version of the package the file is built for extension         | text        | .js, .css. resource type extension source            | blob        | Entire source of a built file sourcemap         | blob        | Sourcemap of a built file shrinkwrap        | json        | JSON of package requirements filename          | text        | given filename for the build-file
+fingerprint (pk)  | string      | The actual fingerprint of a file, like a md5 hash etc. buildId           | string      | The build_id associated with the build file url               | string      | CDN URL for the build_file createDate        | string      | `dynamodb`'s createdAt env               | string      | What environment is this file built for locale            | string      | What locale was this file built for name              | string      | Name of a built file version           | string      | Version of the package the file is built for extension         | string      | .js, .css. resource type extension filename          | string      | given filename for the build-file

 ### Build Head (`build_head`)